Imperial State Crown: Imperial State Crown of Queen Victoria

-Upon the Restoration of the monarchy in 1660, a new state crown was made for Charles II by Sir Robert Vyner.
-About 10 versions of the crown have existed since the Restoration.
-The one made for Queen Victoria in 1838 is the basis for today's crown.
-Made by Rundell and Bridge in 1838 using old and new jewels, it had a crimson velvet cap with ermine border and a lining of white silk.
-It weighed 39.25 ozt and was decorated with 1,363 brilliant-cut, 1,273 rose-cut and 147 table-cut diamonds, 277 pearls, 17 sapphires, 11 emeralds, 4 rubies, and the Black Prince's Ruby (a spinel).
+For the Coronation of Queen Victoria in 1838, a new and lighter imperial state crown was created, and this is the basis for today's crown.
+Made by Rundell and Bridge using old and new jewels, it had a crimson velvet cap with ermine border and a lining of white silk.
+It weighed 39.25 ozt and was decorated with 1,363 brilliant-cut, 1,273 rose-cut and 147 table-cut diamonds, 277 pearls, 17 sapphires (including St Edward's Sapphire, thought to have been taken from the Confessor's ring when his body was reinterred at Westminster Abbey in 1163), 11 emeralds, 4 rubies, and the Black Prince's Ruby (a cabochon red spinel).

 At the State Opening of Parliament in 1845, the Duke of Argyll was carrying the crown before Queen Victoria when it fell off the cushion and broke.
 Victoria wrote in her diary, "it was all crushed and squashed like a pudding that had sat down".
-The empty frame of Victoria's imperial state crown survives in the Royal Collection.
+Victoria had a small crown made in 1870, which resembled the Tudor Crown, declining to wear the 1838 crown which she found heavy and uncomfortable.
+In 1909, the larger crown was altered to accommodate the 317 carat Cullinan II diamond, also known as the Second Star of Africa.